 This art museum shows some great examples of 20th century American art, though also holding exhibitions from time to time of art from other backgrounds.

 This is the original “hall of fame,” the one that started the phrase.
 Almost every famous American ranging back hundreds of years can be found honored here, on the campus of the Bronx Community College.

 Arthur Ave and E 187th St. used to be the center of what was “Little Italy” in the Bronx, not to be confused with the one in Lower Manhattan.
 Though it is past its heyday, you can still find remnants of the Italian influence here in the nearby shops, delis, and bakeries.

 Rebel Diaz Arts Collective

 Closed, it seems, unfortunately.
-Rebel Diaz was a hip-hop group of two Chilean brothers that used to incorporate political themes into their verses.
+Rebel Diaz was a hip-hop group of two brothers from Chile that used to incorporate political themes into their verses.
 The RDAC is a space for younger crowds to learn and perform, with workshops and artistic space provided.
 Meet some of the sharpest minds in poetry and verse, straight from the neighborhoods where it was born.